Delbert McClinton: 2000–present

 McClinton released two studio albums in the early 2000s for New West Records, which also issued Delbert McClinton Live in 2003, a compilation album of songs from his career.
-In 2006, he won a Grammy Award for his album The Cost of Living in the category Best Contemporary Blues Album.
+In 2006, he won a Grammy Award for his album Cost of Living in the category Best Contemporary Blues Album.

 Etta James included two McClinton songs on her 2003 album, Let's Roll.

 McClinton was a judge for the fourth annual Independent Music Awards, presented to independent artists to support their careers.
 He is featured in the documentary film Rocking the Boat: A Musical Conversation and Journey, by the filmmaker Jay Curlee.

 McClinton performed on the Frankie Miller album Double Take, released in 2016; his voice is merged with Miller's in the song "Beginner at the Blues".
 His 2019 recording, Tall, Dark & Handsome, was chosen as a 'Favorite Blues Album' by AllMusic.
 It was awarded the 2020 Grammy Award for Best Traditional Blues Album.